Maximum safety and usability¶

 https://api.mollie.com/ can only be

-reached using HTTPS forces merchant-sites that don’t use HTTPS into security.
+reached using HTTPS forces merchant-sites that do not use HTTPS into security.